juannyG/coms6998/README.md

 * Yarn v3.2.3
 * Git

 Our local testnet tool of choice was [foundry](https://book.getfoundry.sh/getting-started/installation).
+Please follow the installation instructions.

 After cloning the repo and taking care of the above dependencies, install the DApp's dependencies:
 ```sh